emcarthur/WeeklyPDFPlannerCreator/README.md

 *   **To add montly bookmarks to the pdf for easy navigation**
     *   If you want to add monthly bookmarks to your pdf, you can use [PDF Escape](https://www.pdfescape.com/) (free), Adobe acrobat (not free), or [other online tools](https://www.ilovefreesoftware.com/21/featured/online-add-bookmarks-to-pdf-free-websites.html).
     *   With PDF escape, upload your pdf.
 Go to the "Bookmarks" panel (looks like a page with a little red tab).
 Scroll to the page you want to add a bookmark to.
 Click "add" and title your bookmark.
 (Tip: use the view:fit to precisely bookmark the right page).

+#### Personal learning goals in this project

+*  Google Colabs Jupyter notebook for easy access and reproducibility
+*  Integration of Google Colabs with GitHub
+*  SVG editing with Python
+*  More familiarity with `datetime`
+*  Think critically about what I value in a planner